bobleesj/learn-swift-with-bob/course/introduction/course-promo.md

 This course is designed for anyone who has been programming with Swift or other similar languages such as Javascript and understand the basic concept of `Object Oriented Programming`, `else-if` and `switch` statement.
 If you've never programmed before, don't worry.
 I've attached  videos for you to catch up and join the course later when you are ready.

 ### Call to Action
 iOS developers in Silicon Valley make 6 figures yet bootcamps are still expensive over $1,000 - $3000 depending on the region.
 This course is only $50.
 Let me put you in a perspective, let say you earn $3,000.
 But if you are able to code more effectively with fewer bugs and fast production speed by taking this course by 50%, the price you pay for this course is nothing compared what you will gain after.
+Based on my record, you can trust on me that.

 There is be no discount unless you are a student from third world countries.
+I understand it can be a a a lot burden because I grew up there.
 If you are not satisfied with the material, of course, there is 30-day money back guaranteed.

 Here is the last statement.
 I'm 20 years old.
 I dropped out of college instead of  getting a degree to be a chemical engineer for my purpose.
 I dropped out to teach and provide global education.
 If you want to grow and learn together and provide great impact on the humanity, I will you there.